hardik1408/UGP/README.md

 This repository contains all the source code and experiments for the Undergraduate Project (UGP) done by Hardik Jindal under Professor Soumya Dutta at IITK.

+- arch
 - survey
-- psnr
+- psnr as mse
-- tanh
-- datset
-- epochs
--